BestTimesToVisit.com Logo

 safety

-Tahiti is generally very safe, but like anywhere, be aware of your surroundings, especially in crowded areas like markets.
-Keep valuables secure and avoid displaying expensive jewelry.
-Stick to well-lit areas at night and if you're out exploring remote beaches, it's always best to go with a buddy.
+Tahiti is generally very safe, but like anywhere, it's wise to be aware of your surroundings, especially in crowded areas like Papeete's market.
+Avoid leaving valuables unattended on beaches, and always lock your rental car.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.